 Pine Forests, Prisons and Road Crews

-For the next couple hours I drove west through pine forests on rural U.S. Route 98 with only sightings of prisons in the middle of nowhere and several stops for road construction work crews making one lane traffic delays.
-Then, as I drove through the Apalachicola National Forest the rain started to fall – alternating between showers, hard rain and torrential rain with little visibility even in high speed windshield wiper mode.
+For the next couple hours I drove west through pine forests on rural U.S. Route 98 with only sightings of prisons in the middle of nowhere and several stops and delays due to one lane traffic for road construction work crews.
+Then, as I drove through the Apalachicola National Forest, the rain started to fall – alternating between showers, hard rain and torrential rain with little visibility even in high speed windshield wiper mode.

 Miles from nowhere

 I guess I’ll take my time

 I wondered if I would ever reach the sea along the Gulf Coast?

 West shore of Ochlockonee Bay, Florida looking east, in the direction I had come from.

 My good fortune was to have driven out of the storm just at the moment I crossed the bridge over the Ochlockonee Bay to reach Franklin County, Florida and see the ocean for the first time on my drive.
 Skies were clear and sunny to the west.